 During this awesome ride, I've learned volumes about the ways women (still) give away their power.
 After all, I was once one of those girls.
-I've played the role of "showroom girl," "sales girl," "new girl," among others, but it wasn't until I took ownership of my own trajectory that I was able to graduate from "girl" to great.
+It wasn't until I took ownership of my own trajectory that I was able to graduate from "girl" to great.
 No one else could do it for me and the journey that continues to this day.

 I'm glad you're joining me on this journey.
 May it inspire and accelerate your own Girl to Great story!